top of page

 My Children Will NOT be Bullies

-I'm really worried about bullying and would be pretty upset if my kid got involved in it.
+I'm really concerned about bullying and would be pretty upset if my kid got tangled up in it.
 It's super important to me to teach my kids about compassion, empathy, and respect because these values are key to a peaceful society.
-Luckily, we haven't had many issues, probably because we talk openly about how serious this behavior is, which helps keep it in check.
+Luckily, we haven't faced many issues, probably because we talk openly about how serious this behavior is, which helps keep it in check.
 I make it clear that bullying is a big breach of trust and morals, and it should have firm consequences.

 When I was a kid, I got bullied a lot, and those memories still stick with me.
 I can remember incidents from almost every grade, each one a painful reminder of what I went through.
 The teasing, being left out, and feeling lonely were always there.
 Now, when my kids talk about bullying, I really get it, seeing the cycle and thinking of others who went through the same stuff.